-Nowadays, I place high value on authenticity and being real, which in today’s business world isn’t quite the norm.
+Nowadays, I place a high value on authenticity and being real, which in today’s business world isn’t quite the norm.
 In her book, Sophia’s transparency about her journey is infectious, and something that drew me in from the start.

 4. Be original in what you do.

 In whatever you do, you’re not going to stand out unless you think big and have ideas that are truly original.
-That comes from tapping into your own creativity, not obsessing over what everyone else is doing.
+That comes from tapping into your creativity, not obsessing over what everyone else is doing.